-- November 15-17 in Berkeley, California.
-Guided by Pavini Moray and Taya Shere.
+- November 15-17 in Berkeley, CA. Guided by Pavini Moray and Taya Shere.
 Registration, Facebook Event

-- November 21-23 in Toronto, ON, Canada.
+- November 21-23 in Toronto, ON.
 Guided by Shannon Willis.
 Registration, Facebook Event

-- December 6-8 in Asheville, North Carolina.
+- December 6-8 in Asheville, NC.
 Guided by Sarah Foor and Shannon Willis.
-Registration, Facebook Event
+Waitlist, Facebook Event

-- December 6-8 in Brooklyn, New York.
+- December 6-8 in Brooklyn, NY.
 Guided by Taya Shere & Langston Kahn.
 Registration, Facebook Event